Idiosyncratic news and commentary from the Folke Bernadotte Memorial Library of Gustavus Adolphus College.

 SFX Downtime Sunday morning

-The Journals link from the library's home page and the Find it! button in our databases will be disabled from approximately 9:30-10:30am Sunday morning, February 11, as the University of Minnesota moves the SFX server and runs updates on the software.
+The Journals link from the library's home page and the button in our databases will be disabled from approximately 9:30-10:30am Sunday morning, February 11, as the University of Minnesota moves the SFX server and runs updates on the software.
 Thank you for your patience!

 Monday, February 05, 2007